 They mix well with cheese, nuts, mushroom, seafood, meat, etc.

-In Asian region, they are used in curries, soups, stir-fry with rice (rice pilaf) etc.
+In Asian regions, they are used in curries, soups, stir-fry with rice (rice pilaf), etc.

-Green beans contain oxalic acid, a naturally-occurring substance found in some vegetables, which, may crystallize as oxalate-stones in the urinary tract in some people.
-People with known history of oxalate urinary tract stones are advised against eating vegetables belong to Brassica and Fagaceae family.
-Adequate intake of water is, therefore, advised to maintain normal urine output to minimize the stone risk.
+Green beans contain oxalic acid, a naturally-occurring substance found in some vegetables which, may crystallize as oxalate stones in the urinary tract in some people.
+Individuals with a known history of oxalate urinary tract stones are advised against eating vegetables belonging to Brassica and Fabaceae family.
+Adequate intake of water is, therefore encouraged to maintain normal urine output to minimize the stone risk.
 (Medical disclaimer).

-2. The journal of nutrition by American society for nutrition.
+The journal of nutrition by JN- The Journal of Nutrition.
 (Link opens in new window).